Police Powers: Stops and Searches

-They can also enter your home without a warrant or permission if they are in "hot pursuit" of someone whom they have the authority to arrest.
-For example, the police would be in hot pursuit if they were chasing someone from the scene of a crime and they saw that person enter your home.
+The police can also enter your home without a warrant or permission if they are in "hot pursuit" of someone whom they have the authority to arrest.
+For example, they would be in hot pursuit if they were chasing someone from the scene of a crime and they saw that person enter your home.

-- to protect people from injury if the police have reason to suspect that there is a drug laboratory in the house, or
+- to protect people from injury if the police have reason to suspect that there is a drug laboratory in the house

-Under child welfare law, the police can enter your home without a warrant to remove a child if they have reasonable grounds to believe that the child is:
+Under child welfare law, the police can enter your home without a warrant to remove a child if they have reasonable grounds to believe any of the following:

-- neglected or abused and is "in need of protection",
+- the child is neglected or abused and is "in need of protection"

-- a "runaway" under the age of 16, who was in the care of a children's aid society, and the child's health or safety might be at risk during the time needed to get a warrant, or
+- the child is a "runaway" under the age of 16, who was in the care of a children's aid society, and whose health or safety might be at risk during the time needed to get a warrant

-- under 12 years old and has done something that would be an offence if someone 12 or older had done it.
+- the child is under 12 years old and has done something that would be an offence if someone 12 or older had done it

 Your landlord also has the right to enter your home in an emergency.
 Landlords can ask a police officer to come with them.

-Unless you have given the police notice not to enter your property or home, they can do so in order to protect your property from being damaged or stolen.
+Unless you have given the police notice not to enter your property, they can go onto your property to protect it from suspected criminal activity.